Brighter Beginnings workshops

 The EYSEND Partnership will provide support on SEND to early years settings and local authorities in the North West, the East Midlands, the North East, Yorkshire and Humber and the West Midlands.

-As part of the project, in 2019 Contact will be offering the following.
+As well as the Brighter Beginnings workshops, in 2019 Contact will be offering the following.

 We will co-produce, design and run a training offer which enables parent carers to increase their confidence and skills in order to deliver the parent programme.